 Emerald Ash Borer and the Firewood Quarantine

 The emerald ash borer, an exotic beetle, has killed more than 50 million trees in the northern United States.
-It has been discovered in Wayne County, Missouri, and this has resulted in a federal and state quarantines in Wayne County on the movement of all ash wood products, including all hardwood firewood.
-Although the emerald ash borer has not been found in state parks, the quarantine affects Lake Wappapello State Park and Sam A. Baker State Park, both in Wayne County.
+It has been discovered in Bollinger, Madison, Platte, Pulaski, Reynolds, and Wayne County, Missouri, and this has resulted in a federal and state quarantines in Bollinger, Carter, Clay, Iron, Madison, Platte, Pulaski, Reynolds, Shannon and Wayne County on the movement of any part of an ash tree, ash nursery stock, and all hardwood firewood.
+Although the emerald ash borer has not been found in state parks, the quarantine affects Sam A. Baker, Johnson's Shut-Ins, Lake Wappapello, Taum Sauk Mountain, Watkins Mill and Weston Bend state parks.

 The quarantine on ash wood products, including all hardwood firewood, is an effort to help prevent the spread of this beetle and protect Missouri's forests.
 The following information will answer some of the questions you may have and provide ways that you can help.